xapian/xapian-docsprint/howtos/range_queries.rst

 All we need to do once we've got the document values in place is to tell the QueryParser about them.
-The simplest value range processor is `StringValueRangeProcessor`, but here we need two `NumberValueRangeProcessor` instances.
+The simplest value range processor is :xapian-class:`StringValueRangeProcessor`, but here we need two :xapian-class:`NumberValueRangeProcessor` instances.

 To distinguish between the two different ranges, we'll require that dimensions must be specified with the suffix 'mm', but years are just